-May 12, 1765 — Lady Emma Hamilton, who was to become Admiral Lord Nelson's famous mistress, was baptised on this day.
-Her actual birth date is unknown, but there is no mystery about how this daughter of an illiterate blacksmith in a dreary North of England coalmining village became a society favourite and object of desire for aristocratic men.
+September 10, 1793 — The actual birth date of Lady Emma Hamilton, who was to become Admiral Lord Nelson's famous mistress, is unknown.
+But there is no mystery about how this daughter of an illiterate blacksmith in a dreary North of England coalmining village became a society favourite and object of desire for aristocratic men.

 Originally named Amy (or Emily) Lyon, as a young girl she reportedly sold coal from the roadside before becoming a maid to a doctor at the age of 12.
 Then her mother took her to London where she worked as a cleaner at the Drury Lane Theatre.

 According to Will Meredith, an archivist who has given talks on Lady Hamilton, after Drury Lane she worked as a model and dancer for James Graham, who owned a questionable medical establishment called the Temple of Aesculapius.

 "She would pose in this establishment in flimsy garments as Hygieia, goddess of health," says Meredith.

 "Emma started meeting aristocratic men who patronised this establishment," he adds.
 "This was an age when aristocrats having mistresses was accepted.
 She became the mistress of a succession of aristocratic men, each more prominent and wealthy than the one before."